Art, Craft and Design

 - Ms Consiglio (Teacher of Art)

-The Art Department has 2 purpose built rooms, each containing an interactive whiteboard and an area which contains a small suite of computers and space for pupils to work on a large scale.
+The Art Department has 2 purpose built rooms, each containing new wall mounted projectors and an area which contains a small suite of computers and space for pupils to work on a large scale.

 All pupils follow a structured curriculum at Key Stage 3 in 2 periods per fortnight during Year 7, Year 8 and Year 9.
 Homework is set once every 2 weeks, to encourage pupils to become independent and creative learners, in preparation for Key Stage 4.